mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime/null-capable-field-attribute.md

 ---
 title: NullCapableFieldAttribute class
-description: A non-RPG class may stamp a property or field member with this attribute to be considered as a null capable field by a consumer RPG program.
+description: "A non-RPG class may stamp a property or field member with this attribute to be considered as a null capable field by a consumer RPG program. "
+last_modified_at: 2024-06-26T20:27:05Z
 ---

 A non-RPG class may stamp a property or field member with this attribute to be considered as a null capable field by a consumer RPG program.